IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria. See: COVID-19 information for licensees

 The following aim to assist licensees with any queries they may have regarding their mandatory signage requirements.

-The following posters have been updated to reflect the doubling of fines applicable for various offences relating to the supply of liquor to minors:
+The following signs have been updated to reflect the doubling of fines applicable for various offences relating to the supply of liquor to minors:

 Check the keycode (located in the bottom left hand corner of the poster) against the keycode on the VCGLR website to ensure you are using the current version.